Cosiamo/cosiamo.github.io/README.md

 - `customerType` makes the experience of the site more dynamic from user-to-user
 - The functionality, customer info, and the recipe info are their own variables which makes it easier to [scale the application](#continuous-delivery)
 - Everything is separated into their own files so that the object is unaware of the logic behind the toggling decision

 ---

+# Cloud Computing Fundamentals

+There are many tools and options in regards to cloud computing.
+There are Virtual Private Servers (VPS) which are private servers running on a virtual machine (VM) in the cloud.
+There's also cloud storage solutions such as Google Drive, iCloud, and OneDrive.
+Those are just a couple general examples.
+To get a better understanding of cloud computing, we need to understand the different types of services they provide.

+### Cloud Computing Services

+#### Infrastructure as a Service (IaaS)

+- Infrastructure that is delivered for outsourcing in order to support an organization's operations
+- Includes hardware, software, data centers, servers, and network space
+- Sometimes referred to as Hardware as a Service (HaaS)
+- Implements platform virtualization

+#### Platform as a Service (PaaS)

+- Web service integration
+- For application development, PaaS provides:
+	- Hardware and software tools
+	- Database management systems
+	- Programming language libraries
+	- Editing, compilation, and testing tools
+	- Version control management

+#### Software as a Service (SaaS)

+- Software distributed is centrally hosted and licensed
+- Similar to Application Service Provider (ASP)
+- Single copy of the application is created and given to all users
+- Easy API integration

+#### Function as a Service (FaaS)

+- Run, build, and secure an application with all of it's functionality and services
+- Event-driven and users are charged based on their usage
+- Tasks can be easily scheduled
+- Users don't need to worry about the server
+	- Or their inner workings

+#### Network as a Service (NaaS)

+- For organizations or individuals that that do not want to use their own network
+- Network infrastructure hosted by a service provider
+- Represents the network as transport connectivity
+- Network Virtualization

+### Cloud Computing Deployment

+#### Public Cloud
+- Information is available for everyone who uses the cloud

+#### Private Cloud
+- Infrastructure is located inside an organization and is not shared with anyone without permission
+- Hardware and software are built only for the owner

+#### Hybrid Cloud
+- Combination of private and public cloud deployments
+- Advantage of public cloud while doing heavy workloads and the information is secure as private cloud is incorporated

+#### Community Cloud
+- Deployment model provided for a limited number of individuals and organizations so that the services are enjoyed only within themselves

+### Cloud Computing Vendors

+The three biggest service providers in the cloud market are:
+- AWS
+- Google Cloud
+- Microsoft Azure

+But, they're not the only ones.
+A few other big names are:
+- Linode
+- Heroku
+- Alibaba Cloud
+- Oracle
+- IBM Cloud
+- Salesforce
+- SAP
+- Digital Ocean
+- VMWare
+- Firebase
+- Kamatera
+- Vultr
+- UpCloud
+- Brightbox
+- Netlify

+---

+# Design Patterns and Practices for Building Cloud Native Services

+When it comes to designing cloud native applications, there are so many things to consider.
+Different enterprises will have their own opinions about what the best practices are.
+In general. most follow these basic practices:
+- Proactive planning
+- Security
+- Reliability
+- Performance Efficiency
+- Cost Optimization
+- Operational Excellence
+- Multi-Cloud Approach

+#### AWS Cloud Design Patterns
+AWS has their own basic design patterns that they recommend:
+-   **Snapshot Pattern**(Data Backups)
+	-   Ensures data is safe
+-   **Stamp Pattern**(Server Replication)
+	-   Reduces the time, labor, and expense of setting up a virtual server
+-   **Scale Up Pattern**(Dynamic Server Spec Up/Down)
+	-   Allows the builders to adjust the server specifications for usage
+-   **Scale Out Pattern**(Dynamically Increasing the Number of Servers)
+	-   Match unexpected variations in traffic volume
+-   **On-Demand Disk Pattern**(Dynamically Increasing/Decreasing Disk Capacity)
+	-   Installation of virtual disks provides unlimited capacity while cutting up-front costs

+Other types of AWS patterns:
+-   High Availability
+-   Processing Dynamic Content
+-   Processing Static Content
+-   Uploading Data
+-   Relational Database
+-   Batch Processing
+-   Operation and Maintenance
+-   Network

+#### Microsoft Best Practices in Cloud Applications
+Microsoft, just like most major cloud vendors, has their own best practices recommendations when building a cloud native application.
+These include:
+- **API design**
+	- Most modern web applications expose APIs that clients can use to interact with the application
+	- A well-designed web API should support platform independence and service evolution
+- **API implementation**
+	- A carefully designed web API defines the resources, relationships, and navigation schemes that are accessible to client applications
+- **Autoscaling**
+	- The process of dynamically allocating resources to match performance requirements
+- **Background jobs**
+	- Can be executed without requiring user interaction
+	- The application can start the job and then continue to process interactive requests from users
+- **Caching**
+	- Temporarily copying frequently accessed data to fast storage that's located close to the application
+- **Content delivery network (CDN)**
+	- Distributed network of servers that can efficiently deliver web content to users
+- **Data partitioning**
+	- Data is divided into partitions that can be managed and accessed separately
+	- Partitioning can improve scalability, reduce contention, and optimize performance
+- **Data partitioning strategies (by service)**
+	- There's a listed strategy for partitioning: SQL Database, Azure table storage, Blob Storage, Azure storage queues, Service Bus, Cosmos DB, Azure search, Cache for Redis, Service Fabric, and Event Hubs
+- **Message encoding considerations**
+	- An important aspect of messaging is the format used to encode the payload data
+	- A few choices for encoding formats are: JSON, CSV, protobuf, Apache Avro, MessagePack, and CBOR
+- **Monitoring and diagnostics**
+	- Track the way in which users use your system
+	- Trace resource utilization
+	- Monitor the health and performance of your system
+- **Transient fault handling**
+	- The momentary loss of network connectivity to components and services
+	- The temporary unavailability of a service
+	- Timeouts that arise when a service is busy

+---

+# Migration of Data from On-Premise to Cloud Solutions and the Implications

+#### Deployment
+**On-Prem:**
+- The entire infrastructure is located on your property
+- Everything is controlled by the IT team on staff
+	- They're responsible maintaining and upgrading everything themselves

+**Cloud:**
+- The infrastructure is on the premises of whichever company you purchased your cloud subscription from
+- you can access all the resources you use and use as much as you want at anytime

+#### Cost
+**On-Prem:**
+- Purchase all server hardware
+- Pay the electricity bill
+- Buy or rent enough land and building space to store it in

+**Cloud:**
+- Only pay for resources you use
+- No maintenance and upkeep cost
+- Price is determined by how much is used

+#### Control
+**On-Prem:**
+- You retain and control all of your data
+- Better for highly sensitive data

+**Cloud:**
+- Data resides on a third-party server
+- Risk of downtime out of your control
+- Third-party can hold some of your encryption keys

+#### Security
+**On-Prem:**
+- Organizations with sensitive information should use an on-premise server
+	- Hospitals
+	- Banks
+	- Government Organizations

+**Cloud:**
+- Security threats are much more serious
+- Many high profile businesses and organizations have had highly publicized security breaches
+- It's the one big drawback to cloud and why many organizations choose to keep private data on their own in-house servers

+---